UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 ## Auction Mechanics

-**Trevor:** The Auction Mechanics.
+**Ryan:** The Auction Mechanics.

 **Zach:** Yes.
 I don't know how much I can say, but I played at the Auction a lot, and I think it's something new for NFT space that hasn't been seen before.

-**Trevor:** We can probably say that I know you've used it a lot, so that you can confirm that.
+**Ryan:** We can probably say that I know you've used it a lot, so that you can confirm that.
 You probably can't come up with all the different ways you could use it.
 Right?

 **Zach:** Right.
 There are many layers.